 Just about any milk will work, so feel free to use whatever you normally stock in your fridge!
 Nonfat milk, low-fat milk, soy milk, oat milk… They’re all great options!

-Tip: If you use almond milk like I did, then your healthy pumpkin spice chai latte is dairy free and vegan!
+Tip: If you use almond milk like I did, then your healthy pumpkin spice chai latte is dairy-free and vegan!
 (My other favorite is unsweetened cashew milk.
 It’s thick, creamy, and so good!)

 Once the chai has brewed and tastes strong enough… And your milk + pumpkin + pumpkin spice mixture is warmed through… Just pour it in…

-And enjoy every sip!
-When you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
+Like a cozy fall hug in a mug! ♡ When you make your own, remember to snap a picture and share it on Instagram using #amyshealthybaking and tagging @amyshealthybaking IN the photo itself!
 (That guarantees I’ll see your picture! 🙂 ) I’d love to see your healthy pumpkin spice chai latte!

 Healthy Pumpkin Spice Chai Latte